alejobotero/Weather-App-API-Project/README.md

-# Whats the Weather like cuh
+# Whats the weather like cuh
 Read Me:
 How to start server,
 1. cd to appropriate file path